 tags will be copied to the project directory.
 These tags can be used for arbitrary files, such as descriptions, background scans, raw data, report files etc. It is important to specify whether the file is stored in text or binary format.
 For text format files Profex will convert the line endings to the target platform to maintain platform independence.
 Binary files will be copied without modification.
-If unsure, use binaryfile>.
+If unsure, use binaryfile>, as the copied file will not be modified.